 Rosy red and perfectly round, this glistening ruby sphere is the quintessential harbinger of New England's harvest season.
 Its firm and juicy flesh lends itself well to seasonal treats, especially sauces, pies and cakes.
 Or just delve into its creamy flesh and mild-tart flavor for a honeyed, refreshing bite!

-Small and intensely sweet, the Frostbite offers a flavorful bite despite its diminutive structure, laden with notes of sugarcane and molasses.
-Its name, meanwhile, is reflective of its ability to thrive in cold climates, a rare advantage for New England growers.
+Small and intensely sweet, the Frostbite offers a flavorful bite despite its diminutive structure and appears each autumn laden with notes of sugarcane and molasses.
+Its name, meanwhile, is reflective of an ability to thrive in cold climates - a rare advantage for New England growers.
 Try it pressed in a mug of steaming hot cider or just fresh from the tree.

 This apple is another American classic, complete with a satisfying blend of sweet and sharp flavors.
 Medium-sized, smooth, and just slightly acidic, Jonathan is closely related to the antique Esopus Spitzenberg variety.
 Perfect for eating and cooking alike!